Learn this easy-to-follow method to remove a background from a photo in Photoshop!

 - Output as a Layer Mask

-After you refine your selection, go to the “Output To” dropdown and select Layer Mask.
+After you refine your selection, go to the “Output To” dropdown and select Layer Mask, then press OK.

 - Add a New Background

-If you would like to learn how to realistically place your foreground on a different background, make sure that you check out my compositing secrets tutorial!
+To learn how to place a person in a different background, then make sure you check out my compositing secrets tutorial!

 Drag The Slider To See Before & After